 Finding the best area to stay during your trip to Tokyo depends on what you want to get out of your stay, how much you have to spend, and the level of convenience you require (or inconvenience you’re willing to put up with).

-Tokyo is big
+Tokyo is big, and varied!

 A lot of what is referred to as “Tokyo”, is not even technically in Tokyo.
 For example, both Tokyo Disneyland and Tokyo Narita Airport are located in neighboring Chiba Prefecture.
 Combined with the surrounding prefectures, the greater Tokyo area holds a staggering 25 million people.
 Thousands of train stations and numerous railway lines collect this together in a mind boggling transportation network.
 As a result, different neighborhoods often cater for quite different needs and interests.